Townjj/Machine-Learning/README.md

 # Machine-Learning
- codes and note about machine learning by
+ codes and note about machine learning